cosmicjs/docs/docs/guides/README.md

 [Ruby on Rails](https://rubyonrails.org/) is a server-sided framework written in Ruby, widely used by startups to iterate quickly.

 Cosmic makes a great [Ruby on Rails CMS](https://www.cosmicjs.com/knowledge-base/ruby-on-rails-cms) for your Ruby on Rails websites and apps.

-Get started adding Cosmic-powered content into your Ruby on Rails apps using the following steps:
+Before adding any code, make sure to follow the [Initial Setup](#initial-setup) at the top of this page to set up your content in Cosmic.
+Then take the following steps to add Cosmic-powered content to your Ruby on Rails apps:

 ### 1. Create a new Ruby on Rails app
 If you don't have Ruby on Rails installed on your machine, you may need to start with: